 The research report also suggested that the increased risk was due to the high glycaemic index of bread:

-“High GI foods raise blood sugar levels dramatically which is thought could feed the growth of tumours in some way”
+“High GI foods raise blood sugar levels dramatically which is thought could feed the growth of tumors in some way”

 When blood sugar levels remain high for a prolonged period damage can occur to blood vessels (microvascular and macromolecular damage), which is a common problem for people who are suffering from diabetes.
 However, until now there has not been any indication that short periods of raised blood sugar may cause any health problems.

-Further research is definitely needed and the research methods used in the Italian study.
-Ed Yong, of Cancer Research, criticised the methods used in the study saying that it used an unscientific method of collecting the data.
-The study required people to recall what they had eaten over a long period so is prone to a lot of error.
+Further research is definitely needed within the methods used in the Italian study.
+Ed Yong, of Cancer Research, criticized the methods used in the study saying that it used an unscientific method of collecting the data.
+The study required people to recall what they had eaten over a long period, so is prone to a lot of error.
 Hopefully more conclusive proof will be announced in the next few years.

 White Rice Causes Diabetes – Brown Rice Protects

-It is official, what we have been said about white rice in the past is now scientifically proven, that it raises the risk of developing diabetes.
+It is official, what we have been saying in the past is now scientifically proven.
+White rice raises the risk of developing diabetes.
 The latest research published in the Archives of Internal Medicine suggests that eating brown rice instead of white rice can cut the risk of developing diabetes by 33%.

 White rice has a high GI and therefore causes a sudden rise in blood sugar when eaten and this is one of the key triggers for the development of type 2 diabetes.